sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

    <a href="https://en.akinator.com/" style="text-decoration:underline" target="_blank">Akinator</a>

-We encourage you to work in pairs for this challenge which is on repl.it (you will need an account there if you want to save your version).
+This challenge is on repl.it.

 Have you ever played 20 Questions?
 20 Questions is a game where one person thinks of an object and the other players ask up to 20 questions to guess what it is.